ellipsis-ai/ellipsis-ai.github.io/developers/actions/triggers.md

 # Triggers

 Triggers tell Ellipsis what text to listen for in order to run an action.
-When someone types a phrase that matches a trigger in chat, Ellipsis will run the action and return a response (if any) in the same channel, group or direct message.
+When someone types a phrase in chat that matches a trigger, Ellipsis will run the action and return a response (if any) in the same channel (or group or direct message).

-**Note: Ellipsis must be present in the channel to respond.**
+_Note: Ellipsis must be present in the channel to see and respond to a trigger._

 ## Trigger types